Luc Economides: 2023–2024 season: European and World Championships debut

-Opening the season at the 2023 CS Budapest Trophy, Economides was seventh.
+Opening the season at the 2023 CS Budapest Trophy, Economides placed seventh.
 Appearing on the Grand Prix for the second consecutive season at the Grand Prix de France, Economides placed sixth overall.
 He expressed satisfaction with his performance, as well as at having fulfilled his ambition of getting a second Grand Prix, the 2023 NHK Trophy.
 He went on to finish tenth in Japan.

 After winning the silver medal at the French Championships, Economides received his first ISU championship assignments, placing fifteenth at the 2024 European Championships and twenty-first at the 2024 World Championships.